 - RELI 287, Modern Japanese Religions

-- RELI 586, Women and Gender in Japanese Religions
+- RELI 586, Women, Sexuality, and Gender in Japanese Religions

-Women in Japanese Religions (New York University Press, 2015).
+Women in Japanese Religions.
+New York: New York University Press, 2015.

-Bones of Contention: Animals and Religion in Contemporary Japan (University of Hawai‘i Press, 2012)
+Bones of Contention: Animals and Religion in Contemporary Japan.
+Honolulu: University of Hawai‘i Press, 2012.

-Emplacing a Pilgrimage: The Early Modern Ōyama Cult and Regional Religion (Harvard University Asia Center, 2008).
+Emplacing a Pilgrimage: The Early Modern Ōyama Cult and Regional Religion Cambridge, Mass.: Harvard University Asia Center, 2008).